NalinDalal/rust/readme.md

 let s1: String = String:: from("Hi there");
 let s2: String = s1;
 println!("{}",s2);}
+//so now if i call s1 it will give error
 ```
 This is to avoid memory issues like
 1. Double free error.